Making the web more humane

 If someone connects to our story when visiting our website and it’s easy and enjoyable for them to find what they are looking for then, we don’t need aggressive attention-grabbing and coercive marketing to make them buy from us.

-I often see websites that try very hard to follow every strategy in a “build-a-high-conversion website” handbook, but have issues with basic things that should work on a website - they take ages to load, they are hard to read and there is so much of everything that I’m just left feeling overwhelmed.
+I often see websites that try very hard to follow every strategy in a “build-a-high-conversion website” handbook, but have issues with basic things that should work on a website - they take ages to load, they are hard to read and there is so much of information and calls-to-action that I’m just left feeling overwhelmed.

 It takes more care and effort to break away from the (often far from good) ways of doing things.